Days Couples Are Most Likely to Break Up

 If you've ever broken up, what time of year did it happen?

 For those of you wondering if you and your honey are headed toward impending doom (or if you’re the type that stalks a couple online and tries to predict when they’re going to break up) then you’re at the right place!
 After analyzing data and comparing relationships, I can tell you which days are more likely to end with broken hearts and sitting alone on a couch with a tub of ice cream.

 The First 3 Months of Your New Adventure

-First 6 Months -- We Survived!
+First 6 Months — We Survived!

-January -- The Tax Collector
+January — The Tax Collector

-Right before spring break and into April, one of the most prominent times that couples break up is during the early parts of spring.
+Right before spring break and into April, one of the most prominent times that couples split is during the early parts of spring.
 It may be a taste of spring cleaning getting into your relationship, or it may just be that with the seasonal change, you guys are going on separate paths.
-Unlike fall, which is the most steady time of the year for a relationship, with spring comes the changing of classes, maybe graduating, vacations, the start of the wedding season, and looking for perhaps a new lease on where to live.
+Unlike fall, which is the steadiest season for a relationship, spring comes with the changing of classes, graduations, vacations, the start of the wedding season, job changes, and looking for perhaps a new lease on where to live.

 Yes, Valentine’s Day